-Layla Andrews (b.1997) is an artist currently based in Tracey Emin's studios in Margate.
+Layla Andrews (b.
+1997) is an artist currently working from Dame Tracey Emin's studios in Margate.

 She was formerly the artist in residence of Brixton Village where she unveiled two large-scale sculptures and curated an exhibition for International Women's Day.
 In 2022 she was named as one of The Evening Standards ‘22 London women changing the world’.
 In 2016 her work caught the attention of former President Obama, who praised Layla's work and encouraged her to further her art career.